Learn from mistakes before you make them

 Another thing worth mentioning is that my experience (and also the experience of many others I’ve encountered) supports the notion that mindfulness can help to dissolve habitual tension, which makes life less enjoyable in many subtle ways (in fact, chronic tension can lead to chronic pain in extreme cases).
 I have a totally unproven hypothesis that this also includes a range of medical issues that are difficult to pin down in medical practice, but since this is even more vague and controversial, I’m not going to go into more detail here.
 If you’re going to give mindfulness a serious try and really commit to it at some point, you can draw your own conclusions about this.

 Besides mindfulness, other styles of meditation allow you to experience vastly altered states of consciousness, and create new ways of learning and processing.
-This isn’t going to be the focus of this book, but I’m going to cover it to some extent simply because I think it’s really cool, but there are quite a few pitfalls and it doesn’t feel right to completely skip over this huge well of mistakes to be made.
+This isn’t going to be the focus of this book, but I’m going to cover it to some extent simply because I think it’s really cool.
+In the spirit of talking about ways in which to do it “badly”, I’m going to focus less on the applications and more on the typical reasons why people struggle with anything going in that general direction.

 How the heck can something do so much?